haddocking/haddocking.github.io/software/haddock3/manual/intro_restraints.md

 ## Other type of restraints

-In the HADDOCK2.X series, other types of restraints were available, namely Diffusion anisotropy (DANI), cryo-EM density maps,
+In the HADDOCK2.X series, other types of restraints were available, namely:
+- Diffusion anisotropy (DANI)
+- cryo-EM density maps
-Pseudo contact shifts (PCS),
+- Pseudo contact shifts (PCS)
-Radius of Gyration (Rg),
+- Radius of Gyration (Rg)
-Residual Dipolar Couplings (RDCs)
+- Residual Dipolar Couplings (RDCs)

 With the current version of haddock3, these restraints are not yet ported.
 Stay tuned, as they will again show up in the near future.